-We work with the local community, the Ministry of from storms, provide critical habitats for many animals, and store vast amounts of carbon.
-In addition, PT Japfa Tbk

-Ecotourism is an alternative form of tourism that provides works in partnership with the Local offices of The Ministry of
+We work with the local community, the Ministry of Environment and Forestry and the Village Chief to plant 19,000 mangrove trees in a 5 acre area.
+Mangroves are tropical trees that grow at the edge of the land and sea.
+These ecosystems stabilize coastlines, protect communities from storms, provide critical habitats for many animals, and store vast amounts of carbon.
+In addition, PT Japfa Tbk works in partnership with the local offices of The Ministry of